-We will include studies assessing any of the following drugs, as oral monotherapy (tablets, capsules, chewable compounds or liquid formulations), compared with each other or with placebo: methylphenidate, dexmethylphenidate, atomoxetine, amphetamine derivatives (including lisdexamfetamine), clonidine, guanfacine, bupropion and modafinil.
-Only studies where medications were given within the licensed or recommended dose level (see tables 2 and 3) will be included.
-Fixed-dose and flexible-dose designs will be allowed.
+We will include studies assessing any of the following drugs, as oral monotherapy (tablets, capsules, chewable compounds or liquid formulations), compared to each other or with placebo: methylphenidate, dexmethylphenidate, atomoxetine, amphetamine derivatives, lisdexamfetamine, clonidine, guanfacine, bupropion, and modafinil.
+Only studies where medications were given within the licensed or recommended dose level (see Tables 2 and 3), will be included.
+Both fixed-dose and flexible-dose designs will be allowed.
 Studies assessing the efficacy of multimodal treatments including the combination of ADHD drug(s) plus psychotherapy (for ADHD or other disorders/conditions) will be excluded.
-Studies in which ADHD drugs of interest for the present meta-analysis are combined with psychoeducation only, rather than psychotherapy, will be retained.
-Study arms with medication only as monotherapy will be included from these studies if comparable with another medication only or placebo arm from the same study.
+However, studies in which ADHD drugs of interest for the present meta-analysis are combined with psychoeducation only, rather than psychotherapy, will be retained.
+Study arms with medication only as monotherapy will be included from these studies if compared with another medication only or placebo from the same study.
 Studies comparing any ADHD drug to treatment as usual or assessing the efficacy of additional drugs in participants resistant to the first ADHD drug will not be included.
 Studies using a single dose of drug will also be excluded.
-In terms of minimum duration of pharmacological treatment, while meta-analyses have included studies with treatment duration of 1 day,25 and other meta-analyses have excluded
+In terms of minimum duration of the pharmacological treatment, while previous meta-analyses have included studies with treatment duration of 1 day (e.g., ) and other meta-analyses have excluded studies lasting less than 3 weeks (e.g., ), we will include trials with treatment duration of at least 7 consecutive days, since response to adequate doses of psychostimulants can be appreciated already after approximately 1 week of treatment and, to our knowledge, there is no clear evidence that placebo effects change over time in studies of ADHD drugs.